Carl Long: 2003–2014

 In 2007, Long ran a limited schedule for Long Brothers Racing in the USAR Hooters Pro Cup Series, posting a best finish of second.
 He ran two races for Carter 2 Motorsports in the Busch Series, before the team closed down.
 He attempted the 2008 Daytona 500 for E&M Motorsports with sponsorship from Millstar and Rhino's Energy Drink, but did not qualify.
 He began fielding his own car with Red Line Oil sponsoring in the Nationwide Series, making his first start of the season at Darlington Raceway.

 Long attempted the 2009 Daytona 500 with sponsorship from Romeo Guest Construction, one of Long's first sponsors in the mid-1990s when he was competing in Late Models.

 In May 2009, Long was fined $200,000 after his engine was discovered to be 0.17 cubic inches over the regulation size during practice for the Sprint Showdown.
 It was the largest fine in NASCAR history until 2013, when Michael Waltrip Racing was fined $300,000 for allegedly manipulating the outcome of the Federated Auto Parts 400.
 In addition to the fine, Long's team was penalized two-hundred driver and two-hundred owner points, suspended for twelve Cup races, suspended from all NASCAR races until August 18, and placed on probation until December 31.
 Because Long was unable to pay the fine, he was barred from participating in the Cup series.
 Prior to his suspension, he was a crew member on the No. 34 Front Row Motorsports Cup team.
 He has driven for numerous independent teams in the Sprint Cup, Nationwide Series, and Camping World Truck Series, as well as the Auto Racing Club of America.
 In 2010, Long was named to drive the No. 01 Chevrolet for Daisy Ramirez's Truck Series team and the No. 68 Nationwide Series car for Fleur-de-lis Motorsports.
-For 2011, he drove for Rick Ware Racing in the Nationwide Series.
+From 2011 to 2013, he primarily drove for Rick Ware Racing in the Nationwide Series.

 In 2014, Long partnered with Derek White to form Motorsports Business Management, fielding a team in the Nationwide Series under the name MBM Motorsports.
 The team made its debut at Bristol with Matt Carter as driver of the No. 13.
 For six more races in 2014, Long fielded rides for himself, White, and Mike Wallace, failing to qualify for four and not finishing all six races they had qualified.